Daisy Ridley to return as Rey in new Star Wars film

 It was also revealed that Dave Filoni, the director of the forthcoming Star Wars series Ahsoka who has been involved in numerous Star Wars projects, will be directing a new film set between episodes six and seven.

-The movie is said to draw upon elements of the old Expanded Universe, and will serve as the end point for story threads in several Star Wars series, including The Mandalorian.
+The movie is said to draw upon elements of the old Expanded Universe, and will serve as the endpoint for story threads in several Star Wars series, including The Mandalorian.

 Join our commenting forum